 Store family trees in plain text and visualize them in your browser

-pedigree takes a [yaml] file like that in examples/example.yaml ([source]) and outputs a few messy visualizations that do not favor patriliny over matriliny.
+pedigree takes a [toml] file like that in examples/example.toml ([source]) and outputs a few messy visualizations that do not favor patriliny over matriliny.
 See examples/ for example output.

 - .html file: a [d3] visualization that can be opened in a web browser